barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/phase-1b-project-plan.md/phase-1b-project-plan.md

 ## 7. Making the Preview Panel the Main Panel When Active
 - **Goal**: When the preview panel is active, it should take center stage, with the chat minimized but still accessible.
 - **Task**: Adjust the UI so that when document creation is in progress, the preview panel becomes the main focus and the chat field moves to a smaller area in the bottom right corner for easier reading and editing.

+## 8. Improve the Export Template for Professional Appearance
+- **Goal**: Ensure that the final exported DOCX and PDF documents use a professional-looking template.
+- **Task**: Update the DOCX and PDF templates to match the professional standard we want, ensuring that the output documents look polished and presentable.